This week in crypto

 The total market cap for all cryptocurrencies is currently standing at $339,787,682,540 and the volume is $19,627,528,116, with Bitcoin’s dominance growing dimmer at 38 percent.
 That signals a loss of around $20 billion in market capitalization in the week, although the market is showing some recovery since yesterday.
 The majority of the drop came on

-It is thought that the drop is happening as a result of three factors: Bitfinex's taxation policy, scandal of South Korea’s two largest cryptocurrency exchanges UPbit and Bithumb, and the initial sell-off of the Mt.
+It is thought that the drop has been happening as a result of three factors: Bitfinex's taxation policy, the scandal involving South Korea’s two largest cryptocurrency exchanges UPbit and Bithumb, and the initial sell-off of the Mt.
 Gox trustee’s bitcoin funds.

 “The government of the BVI may then exchange information with the tax authorities of the customer’s country of residence, consistent with the British Virgin Islands law, the U.S. Foreign Account Tax Compliance Act (FACTA), and the Organization for Economic Co-operation and Development Common Reporting Standard (CRS).”

 Whalepool and other major crypto trading group have announced that they will stop using Bitfinex until its taxation policy changes and encouraged others to do the same.
 The scare caused a major sell-off -- which is the biggest bitcoin-to-USD exchange.
 The scare caused major or large-scale investors to withdraw from Bitfinex in favor of other exchanges and thus led to resumption of over-the-counter markets.
 However, the market is regaining from that situation.

 Elsewhere, Upbit scandal claim is beginning to wane down after a release of the official audit report of leading accounting firm Yoojin, which confirmed that Upbit funds identically matched its balance sheet.
 This is likely to boost investor confidence in the exchanges, which may boost markets.